Why Image Compression Matters

 - PNG — logos and graphics needing transparency

-- WebP — modern format, 25–35% smaller than JPG at similar quality
+- WebP — modern format, often 25–35% smaller than JPG at similar quality

 Compression Techniques